Date of Award

 This paper will explore some of the fundamental theory behind the work of both Powell and MacKaye, as well as examples of the plans that they developed.
 It will become clear that the two men were working from very similar theoretical vantage points, though in relatively different socio-political eras.
 It will also be clear that the two men developed innovative and comprehensive plans that were eventually implemented – though in ways that likely would have (or did) disappointed them from the vantage point of a century later.

 Cataldo, Nikkilee, "Geotechnics and regionalism: the lineage of thought from John Wesley Powell to Benton Mackaye" (2013).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 67.